centaurus22/ruhrpottmetaller-editor/README.md

 * Create the “db_connect.inc.php” file in the “include/” folder, which contains the login data for the database management software and the name of the database you selected previously.
 A sample file is also located in that folder.
+* Exporting dates in another language than
+English requieres building the associated localization files.

 ## Using
 This section describes, how to use the software.
 Every link at the top has its own